Minecraft Realms are a good way to bring friends together without going through the hassle of starting up a server.

 Though, if you want to play with just your friends and do so easily, Minecraft Realms is the best alternative.

 To set them up all you have to do is sign into Mojang’s site and go to the Realms tab.
-Choose your subscription and the game itself will take care of most things for you.
+Choose your subscription and the game will take care of most things for you.

 The connection and whatever protection you will need is already in the game.
 You will simply have to take care of your regular world settings like you would when starting a singleplayer world.